JuanRodriguez19/SensorEffector/README.md

             	print("Pin {} touched!".format(i))
 	```

-Run this code and your output should display which pins are being touched in real time.
+Run this code and your output should display which pins are being touched in real time. <br>
 <br>![imageofsensor](https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/Output.JPG) <br>

+Now the sensor is all set up and your right on track.

+### Reproduction of Project

 ### Enterprizing Wifi